 Among the final bills introduced in the current lame-duck Congress, and the first resolutions to be filed in the new Congress that convenes on Jan.
 3, will be resolutions seeking to suspend implementation of the Biden administration’s “midnight regulations.”

-Outgoing Senate Majority Leader Sen. Mitch McConnell (R-Ky.) on several occasions this week said the incoming Senate majority is preparing Congressional Review Act (CRA) resolutions to “rein in Washington bureaucrats” while agency rules are reviewed by the new GOP trifecta Congress.
+Outgoing Senate Majority Leader Sen. Mitch McConnell (R-Ky.) on several occasions this week said the incoming Senate majority is preparing Congressional Review Act resolutions to “rein in Washington bureaucrats” while agency rules are reviewed by the new GOP-majority Congress.

-The Congressional Review Act (CRA) allows Congress to suspend, in simple majority resolutions, implementation of any rules and regulations adopted in the last 60 legislative days.
+The Congressional Review Act (CRA) allows Congress to suspend, in simple majority resolutions, the implementation of any rules and regulations adopted in the past 60 legislative days.

 The CRA’s “lookback” provision allows the new Congress extra time to introduce a CRA resolution.
-That cutoff, or “lookback” date, is uncertain until the current lame-duck Congress adjourns and newly-elected one convenes Jan.
+That cutoff, or “lookback” date, is uncertain until the current lame-duck Congress adjourns and the newly elected one convenes on Jan.
 3, 2025.

-The Congressional Research Service (CRS) in late August estimated the “lookback” clock began ticking Aug.
-1, meaning all rules and regulations finalized since then could fall under CRA purview.
+The Congressional Research Service in late August estimated that the “lookback” clock began ticking on Aug.
+1, meaning that all rules and regulations finalized since then could fall under the scope of the CRA.

-Changzhou, China-based Trina Solar, for instance, was in line to receive nearly $1.8 billion in IRA tax credits before selling its 5 gigawatt, 1.35 million-square-foot Texas solar panel factory six days after opening it—and one day after President-elect Donald Trump won reelection Nov.
+For instance, Trina Solar, based in Changzhou, China, was in line to receive nearly $1.8 billion in IRA tax credits before selling its 5-gigawatt, 1.35 million-square-foot Texas solar panel factory six days after opening it—and one day after President-elect Donald Trump won reelection on Nov.
 5—to Norway-founded FREYR Battery for $340 million.

 “Under no circumstance should the Chinese Communist Party (CCP) be allowed to benefit from the tax dollars of hardworking American families,” said Moolenaar, whose Michigan district is home to the under-construction battery factory from Gotion High Tech, a Chinese company.